When it comes to LED video walls, pixel pitch is one of the most important factors to consider.

 In a retail store or office environment, a 4mm pixel pitch is generally considered optimal.
 Because the majority of people are seated near screens.

 A few years ago, only a small portion of the market—such as casinos, shopping centers, and stadiums—used video walls.
 However, as technology continues to evolve, these types of video walls are used in almost every industry.
 A complete video wall system offers flexibility and performance that basic solutions cannot.
 Please get in touch if you need anything.
-BIBILED will provide you with a superior response and estimate.
+BIBILE will provide you with a superior response and estimate.